dojo/site/content/blog/en/dojo-cli-template-app.md

 r.mount({ registry });
 ```

-The `routes` are registered with the `Router` using the `registerRouterInjector` utility function, along with the a registry instance.
-Once your routes are registered, you can then [mount](https://dojo.io/learn/creating-widgets/introduction#rendering-to-the-dom) the application with the registry.
+The `routes` get registered with the `Router` using the `registerRouterInjector` utility function, along with the registry instance.
+Once routes get registered, you can then [mount](https://dojo.io/learn/creating-widgets/introduction#rendering-to-the-dom) the application with the registry.

-We hope that the new dojo cli template app gives users a solid start with routing and an introduction to the registry, which in our opinion are key components of building scalable applications.
+We hope that the new dojo cli template application gives Dojo users a solid start with routing and an introduction to the registry, key components of building scalable applications.

 Now, why is routing important in progressive web apps?
-It allows you to lazy load parts of your application until you need them.
-For example, in the template application some users may never click on the profile page, so why should your application load the files for that page unnecessarily .
-You can see what we mean in this animated image.
+Routing allows you to lazy load portions of your application until the users need them.
+For example, in the template application, some users may never click on the profile view, so why should the application unnecessarily load the files for that view.

 <!-- add the animated gif -->

-Here, you can see that the files for the pages are not loaded until they are clicked on.
-This is code splitting, something Dojo 1 was fantastic at and that the new Dojo provides by using the [`@dojo/cli-build-app`](https://dojo.io/learn/building/creating-bundles#creating-bundles) command.
+Here, you can see that the files for the views are not loaded until they get clicked.
+This is code splitting, something Dojo 1.x was fantastic at solving and that the new Dojo provides automatically by using the [`@dojo/cli-build-app`](https://dojo.io/learn/building/creating-bundles#creating-bundles) command.

 Adapted from Rene Rubalcava's original post on [learn-dojo](https://learn-dojo.com/dojo-cli-template-app/).